mohammadreza-tabatabaei/Breast-Cancer-Detection-based-Deep-Learning-Model/README.md

 The feature extraction stage was performed by CNN and LSTM algorithms

 # Recognition Phase:
 This phase focuses on recognizing breast cancer.
-The recognition phase makes use of SVM, decision tree, and KNN algorithm classifires.
+The recognition phase makes use of SVM, decision tree, and KNN classifires algorithms.